x56Jason/nvim/README.md

 3. Launch 'nvim'.
 This will download all the necessary plugins automatically.
 4. Quit nvim, and relaunch nvim.
 That's it.

-## Post-Install
+### 2.1 Language Servers

+Language servers are leveraged to do auto-completion, go-to-definition, references, etc.

+Refer to [server_configurations.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) on various language servers.

+This configuration uses plugin [mason](https://github.com/williamboman/mason.nvim) to manage language servers.

-1. Install language servers (clangd, bashls, etc.).
-Refer to [server_configurations.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) on how to install language servers.
+Two language servers 'clangd' and 'lua_ls' are set automatic installation.
+Use ':Mason' to bring up mason and install other language servers.

-2. Install Nerd fonts
+## 3. Post-Install

+Nerd fonts are pretty icon fonts.
+It is better to install to have a good experience.

-## Generate compile_commands.json
+## 4. Generate compile_commands.json

-If it is C repo, the file compile_commands.json is needed for language server clangd to work.
+If it is C repo, the file compile_commands.json is needed for language server 'clangd' to work.

-### Linux Kernel
+### 4.1 Linux Kernel

 Run scripts/clang-tools/gen_compile_commands.py after kernel compiling.
 This will generate compile_commands.json in the top directory.
 Using nvim to edit a file in the repo will make clangd start to act as a language server.

-### Qemu
+### 4.2 Qemu

 Qemu automatically generate a compile_commands.json in its build/ directory, so no extra actions is needed for Qemu.

-## Key Bindings
+## 5. Key Bindings

 | Mode | Key              | Binding                                                     |
 | ---- | ---------------- | ------------------------------------------------------------|